DavidPfander-UniStuttgart/MatrixMultiplicationHPX/otherExperiments/README.md

 The results were not checked carefully, some implementation variants seem to be buggy (blocked4, gpuasm) n = 4096 (set in benchmark.cpp, should be increased on modern hardware for reliable results)

+The fastest (propably) correct implementation reaches up to ~50% peak performance.

 ```
 ./benchmark naive
 total flops 2n^3 -> 137438953472